pc9795/ds-algo-java/notes/geeks_for_geeks/ds/linked_list.md

 **Advantages**
 * Any node can be starting point.
 * Useful in implementing queue.
 We don't need `front` and `rear` we only maintain `last`.

+Doubly Linked List
+--
+**Advantages**
+* Can be traversed in both forward and backward direction.
+* Delete operation is more efficient if pointer to the node to be deleted is given
+* Quick to insert a new node before a given node

+**Disadvantages**
+* Every node requires extra space for an previous pointer
+* All operations require and extra poiner previous to be maintained.

+Merge sort in doubly linked list is same as Linked List; only prev pointers have to be updated.